Conservation genetics: Techniques

 Another technique that relies on specific genetics of an individual is noninvasive monitoring, which uses extracted DNA from organic material that an individual leaves behind, such as a feather.
+Environmental DNA (eDNA) can be extracted from soil, water, and air.
+Organisms deposit tissue cells into the environment and the degradation of these cells results in DNA being released into the environment.
 This too avoids disrupting the animals and can provide information about the sex, movement, kinship and diet of an individual.

 Other more general techniques can be used to correct genetic factors that lead to extinction and risk of extinction.
 For example, when minimizing inbreeding and increasing genetic variation multiple steps can be taken.
 Increasing heterozygosity through immigration, increasing the generational interval through cryopreservation or breeding from older animals, and increasing the effective population size through equalization of family size all helps minimize inbreeding and its effects.
 Deleterious alleles arise through mutation, however certain recessive ones can become more prevalent due to inbreeding.
 Deleterious mutations that arise from inbreeding can be removed by purging, or natural selection.
 Populations raised in captivity with the intent of being reintroduced in the wild suffer from adaptations to captivity.

 Inbreeding depression, loss of genetic diversity, and genetic adaptation to captivity are disadvantageous in the wild, and many of these issues can be dealt with through the aforementioned techniques aimed at increasing heterozygosity.
 In addition creating a captive environment that closely resembles the wild and fragmenting the populations so there is less response to selection also help reduce adaptation to captivity.

 Solutions to minimize the factors that lead to extinction and risk of extinction often overlap because the factors themselves overlap.
 For example, deleterious mutations are added to populations through mutation, however the deleterious mutations conservation biologists are concerned with are ones that are brought about by inbreeding, because those are the ones that can be taken care of by reducing inbreeding.
 Here the techniques to reduce inbreeding also help decrease the accumulation of deleterious mutations.